Foreign Workers Insurance | Medical Emergency Coverage

 – Rental or Purchase of Medical Appliances

 For a complete set of medical benefits provided by Foreign Workers insurance, please take a look at the Policy Wording of a selected plan.

 The Foreign Temporary Workers Canada health plan provides up to $300,000 worth of insurance coverage for non-Canadians working in Canada.
 This plan is available to Foreign Workers aged 69 or younger, and is ideal for an employee, who is not eligible for group coverage as a result of not being enrolled in the provincial health plan.

 Medical Insurance for Foreign Works: Frequently Asked Questions

 If your organization/company does not provide any health insurance benefits to its employees, you can always get protected with private Foreign Workers insurance coverage until you receive your Provincial health insurance card.

 However, it is highly recommended to secure your finances with a medical insurance policy, whether it is through a private, employment or provincial insurance plan.

-However, keep in mind that in some provinces across Canada such as Ontario, British Columbia, New Brunswick, Yukon and Quebec, you will need to wait approximately 3 months before you can receive your health insurance card due to a standard waiting period set by the Provincial Government.
+However, keep in mind that in some provinces across Canada such as Ontario, British Columbia, New Brunswick, Yukon, Saskatchewan and Quebec, you will need to wait approximately 2 to 3 months before you can receive your health insurance card due to a standard waiting period set by the Provincial Government.

 Provincial Medical Coverage in Canada

 Provincial health coverage is different depending on the province of your residence.
 Medical expenses incurred anywhere outside your home province may not be covered by your provincial medical care plan.

 When you travel within Canada or abroad, check with your local health office as you might need to purchase travel insurance to stay protected.

 You will find all the forms necessary for application online.
 You can also get an application form from a doctor’s office, hospital, college, university or a local community center.

 When you apply for your health insurance card, you will need to show some identification such as your birth certificate, passport, or your Confirmation of Permanent Residence (IMM 5292).
 You can also present your Permanent Resident Card.

 What You Will Receive